Basic Approach to Corporate Governance

 A two-member Audit & Supervisory Board Members’ Office assists the Audit & Supervisory Board Members in the performance of their duties.
 In addition to its regular meetings, the Audit & Supervisory Board holds special meetings as required.

 The purpose of the Audit & Supervisory Board is to receive reports, hold discussions, and make decisions regarding important audit-related matters.
 However, it does not prevent each Audit & Supervisory Board Member from exercising their individual authority.

 In accordance with audit policies and plans established by the Audit & Supervisory Board, the Audit & Supervisory Board Members attend meetings of the Board of Directors and other important management meetings to receive reports about the state of the Company’s operations from Directors and employees, and they also check the operations of the Company and its subsidiaries.
 In addition, the Audit & Supervisory Board Members receive audit reports from the independent auditors, audit financial statements and business reports, and discuss various matters with the CEO.
-The current members of the Audit & Supervisory Board are Mr. Yoshiaki Nishikawa (Audit & Supervisory Board Member, Full-time), Mr. Masahide Hiramoto (Outside Audit & Supervisory Board Member, Full-time), Mr. Takeo Hirata (Outside Audit & Supervisory Board Member), and Mr. Katsuyuki Yamaguchi (Outside Audit & Supervisory Board Member), with Mr. Yoshiaki Nishikawa (Audit & Supervisory Board Member, Full-time) serving as the Chairman of the Board.
+The current members of the Audit & Supervisory Board are Yoshiaki Nishikawa (Audit & Supervisory Board Member, Full-time), Satoshi Fujita (Outside Audit & Supervisory Board Member, Full-time), and Katsuyuki Yamaguchi (Outside Audit & Supervisory Board Member, Part-time), with Yoshiaki Nishikawa (Audit & Supervisory Board Member, Full-time) serving as the Chairman of the Board.

 The Board of Directors of the Company has made the following resolutions concerning systems to ensure the performance of business operations of Directors comply with laws, regulations and the Articles of Incorporation, and that business operations of the Rakuten Group are conducted in an appropriate manner.
 The Company has created such systems in accordance with this resolution.